miguel-angel-monjas/master-thesis/doc/h20-setup.md

 --conf spark.scheduler.minRegisteredResourcesRatio=1
 ```

-The output should be something like this (to exit the  shell, type CTRL-D) when run on the master instance:
+The output should be something like this (to exit the Sparkling Shell, type CTRL-D) when run on the master instance:

 ```bash